BRIEF HISTORY OF TURK AND CAICOS ISLANDS

 Despite the colonial struggle for power, the Islands’ development slowed down as they were not on the main sailing routes, possessed no gold or decent anchorages and lacked sufficient rain to grow sugar.

 The Islands remained virtually uninhabited until 1678, when a group of Berm colonial loyalists established cotton plantations.
-The loyalists brought their slaves, but the plantation era was short-lived.
+The loyalists brought their slaves however, the plantation era was short-lived.
 By 1820, the cotton crop had failed, and the majority of planters had moved on.
 Many left their slaves behind, and eventually they too became salt-rakers.

 The archipelago’s political fortunes continued to fluctuate.
 It became a formal part of the Bahamas in 1799, but in 1848, following a petition by the Turks and Caicos Islands’ residents, it became self-governing under the guidance of the Governor of Jamaica.
 In 1872 the Islands were annexed to Jamaica and remained tied to Jamaica until 1962, when they were again linked to the Bahamas.
 In 1973 the Turks and Caicos Islands became a separate Crown Colony of Great Britain.